Alexandria Home Solutions Logo

 Measuring for an exterior door is a vital first step in ensuring a seamless door installation.
 By following this guide on how to measure for an exterior door, you can confidently purchase the right door size, avoiding costly installation issues or energy inefficiency later on.

-Contact Alexandria Home Solutions today for a free consultation and discover the difference our doors can make.
+Contact Alexandria Home Solutions today to schedule a free consultation and discover the difference our doors can make.

 Alexandria Home Solutions is a luxury remodeling company offering full service replacement of windows, doors, roofing, siding, and decking.
 Serving the counties of Oakland, Wayne, Macomb, Washtenaw, Livingston, St. Clair, Michigan.